 A similar occurrence happened in "Renaissance Man" where the EMH briefly took on B'Elanna's appearance and was forced to behave affectionately towards Tom in order to maintain the ruse.

-There is also the utterly dreadful TOS episode "Turnabout Intruder" in which Dr. Janice Lester, an old lover of Kirk's, forces him to swap bodies with her.
-Come to think of it, it's probably not surprising that this episode is largely forgotten.
+TOS episode "Turnabout Intruder" in which Dr. Janice Lester, an old lover of Kirk's, forces him to swap bodies with her.

 Deep Space Nine's "Profit and Lace", where Quark becomes a woman for an episode to drive home the gender unfairness of Ferengi society.

 A Norse Myth involves Thor's hammer being stolen by a giant and ransomed for Freya's hand in marriage.
-The Aesir decide to feign cooperation... by sending Thor and Loki to the wedding, disguised as women.
+The Aesir decide to feign cooperation... by sending Thor and Loki to the wedding disguised as women.
 Thor, disguised specifically as Freya, is told to keep his veil on and his mouth shut, which he does (Loki, an experienced shapeshifter and Trickster, doesn't need similar instruction).
-Thor doesn't, however, get the point that a woman probably wouldn't scarf down most of the wedding feast and drink almost all the beer in just about the least delicate way possible.
-(Many Norse myths depict Thor as being not very clever.)
-Only Loki's frantic fast-talking ("Well, she hasn't eaten much recently; too excited, you know") kept anyone, especially the groom, from catching on until Thor retrieved the hammer.
+Thor doesn't, however, get the point that a woman wouldn't scarf down most of the wedding feast and drink most of the beer in the least delicate way possible.
+Only Loki's frantic fast-talking ("She hasn't eaten much recently; too excited, you know") kept anyone, especially the groom, from catching on until Thor retrieved the hammer.
 He then proceeded to Kill 'em All.
 Thor was not fond of giants.

-The entire point of the webcomic Misfile.
-Not only has the main character gone on a semi-permanent Gender Bender, the entire world has been retroactively changed so that he has apparently ALWAYS been a girl.
+The point of the webcomic Misfile.
+Not only has the main character gone on a semi-permanent Gender Bender, the world has been retroactively changed so that he has ALWAYS been a girl.
 Ash soon finds out that it's a lot easier to get service in stores, get away with starting fights in school, and so on.
-The difference in his/her relationship with his/her parents is a chapter all its own, and something that most of the other examples don't explore, for obvious reasons.
-Unlike most examples Ash finds the Positive Discrimination aspects just as disturbing as the negative ones, perhaps because they serve as a constant reminders that he's now on the distaff side of the Double Standard.
+The difference in his/her relationship with his/her parents is a chapter all its own.
+Unlike most examples Ash finds the Positive Discrimination aspects just as disturbing as the negative ones because they serve as a constant reminders that he's now on the distaff side of the Double Standard.
 Taking advantage would only serve to further erode what remains of his beleaguered manhood.

-Unsurprisingly ... yes, El Goonish Shive gets a few metres out of this one.
-In one arc, Tedd (disguised as his girlfriend) is persuaded to do this to experience a bit of how things are different, with some suggestion he does this anyway to test that sort of thing out.
+In one arc, Tedd (disguised as his girlfriend) is persuaded to do this to experience how things are different, with some suggestion he does this anyway to test that sort of thing out.
 Elliot is forced into a little of it, and his duplicate Ellen misses a few cues as to 'normal' feminine behaviour.
-Then again, she also at one point yells out 'Booyah!
+Then again, she also yells out 'Booyah!
 I'm still one of the guys!' when left out of a girl-to-girl chat.
-Ellen has some issues, perhaps.
+Ellen has issues.

-Given how often Exiern milks laughs out of the Different for Girls experiences of its barbarian hero-turned-heroine, it's perhaps not surprising that a subplot about a cure attempt that backfired would end up focusing on the different for girls experiences (skirts, corsets) of the resulting Gender Bent priests...including one who seems to be enjoying herself entirely too much.
+Given how often Exiern milks laughs out of these experiences of its barbarian hero-turned-heroine, it's not surprising that a subplot about a cure attempt that backfired would end up focusing on the different for girls experiences (skirts, corsets) of the resulting Gender Bent priests...including one who is enjoying herself entirely too much.

 It's in most of the origin stories for the TG characters of the Whateley Universe.
 The extent snd duration varies from author to author and from character to character.